ivanmaeder/books/agile/art-of-agile-development.md

 Various interlocking ideas and practices: trust, co-location, pair programming, TDD, customer involvement, stand-ups, coding standards, refactoring, iterative development, sprint demos, risk management, spike stories, technical debt, simplicity…

 You don't get to pick and choose anything.
-E.g., refactoring needs TDD.
+E.g., emergent design depends on refactoring which depends on TDD, which in many places will depend on trust.

 ### Trust